Boatwright Memorial Library Renovation

 The renovation, which began in May 2023, is on track to be completed for the start of the fall 2025 semester.

-Construction on the next phase will begin this summer on the first and second floors as we make space for the Weinstein Learning Center.
-Those floors will reopen in fall 2026.
+Construction on the current phase began May 2025 on the first and second floors as we make space for the Weinstein Learning Center.
+These floors will reopen in fall 2026.

 Learn more about services available during construction.